NixOS/rfcs/rfcs/0075-declarative-wrappers.md

 }
 ```

-The information found inside an input's `wrappers.json` will include all the
+The information found inside an input's `wrappers.json` will specify the
-information about wrappers found in the input's inputs, and so on.
-Thus in
+wrapper information not only for itself, but for all its dependencies (including transitives) as well.
+Thus, in
 contrast to the [POC Nixpkgs PR](https://github.com/NixOS/nixpkgs/pull/85103)
 and the [original design of the
 RFC](https://github.com/doronbehar/rfcs/blob/60d3825fdd4e6574b7e5d70264445d1c801368c6/rfcs/0075-declarative-wrappers.md#L251),